toddmoody/augusta-rise/README.md

 ###### Task list

-- [ ] The addition of a blog could be useful, in particular for SEO.
+- [ ] The addition of a blog  would be useful, in particular for SEO but is dependent on info from the client-side.
 - [ ] Update integration of form with another service that includes a database and performance metrics.
 - [ ] Additional section to display links to construction companies and information on their specific listings.
+Potentially creating a JSON package for this data incl. house specs, imagery etc.
 - [ ] Would like to refine/remove the libraries that are added on for functionality like the mosaic gallery to increase app performance.
 Potentially rebuild in vanilla JS.